max-eroshkin/Linq.PredicateBuilder/README.md

 ## Sample

- For this sample we will use `Person` class
+ For this sample we will use `Person` entity class
 ```c#
 public class Person
 {